Compact pseudo-Riemannian homogeneous Einstein manifolds of low dimension

 As $K$ is compact, the projection $\pi_S(H)$ of $H$ to $S$ is a closed subgroup of $S$.
 Then the above lemma and the Borel Density Theorem imply:

 \begin{prop} Let $H^\circ$ denote the identity component of $H$.
 Then $H^\circ\subset K$.
 Let $\pi_S$ denote the projection map to $S$.
 Then $\pi_S(H)$ is a lattice in $S$. \end{prop}

 { {\ref{thm:Einstein_semisimple}} \begin{thm} Let $M$ be a pseudo-Riemannian homogeneous Einstein manifold of finite volume and $G$ a semisimple, connected and simply connected Lie group acting transitively and almost effectively by isometries on $M$.
-Let $G=K\times S$ be the decomposition of $G$ into a compact semisimple factor $K$ and a semisimple factor $S$ without compact factors.
-Then $M$ is a pseudo-Riemannian product of Einstein manifolds
+Identify $M$ with $G/H$ for a closed subgroup $H$ of $G$.
+Let $G=K\times S$ be the decomposition of $G$ into a compact semisimple factor $K$ and a semisimple factor $S$ without compact simple factors.
+Then: \begin{enumerate} \item The identity component $H^\circ$ of $H$ is contained in $K$. \item $M=\hat{M}/\Gamma$, where $\hat{M}$ is a pseudo-Riemannian product of Einstein manifolds